Wisconsin State Assembly District 91

 I became involved in the fight against human trafficking because it was a problem happening in the community I love and no one was talking about it.
 It was happening in my city, in my neighborhood, under my watch and I couldn't stand by and watch it happen.

 Community is important to me.
 I have worked my entire adult life to make the community I live in a better place for everyone.

 Endorsements for International Women's Day

-It was 43 years ago that the United Nations adopted March 8th as International Women’s Day as a day to celebrate social economic, cultural and political achievements.
-Women’s day is about more than identifying as a woman, it’s about understanding how women’s overlapping identities — including race, class, ethnicity, religion and sexual orientation — impact the way they experience oppression and discrimination.
-We have made significant strides since that Saturday afternoon, but more changes need to me made.
+It was 43 years ago that the United Nations adopted March 8th as International Women’s Day as a day to celebrate social, economic, cultural, and political achievements.
+Women’s day is about more than identifying as a woman, it’s about understanding how women’s overlapping identities — including race, class, ethnicity, religion, and sexual orientation — impact the way they experience oppression and discrimination.
+We have made significant strides since that Saturday afternoon, but more changes need to be made.
 Just two weeks ago, Time magazine reported that a woman needs one more degree than men to earn the same average salary.
-Sexism and sexual harassment still exists in nearly each office in every city throughout our state and country.
+Sexism and sexual harassment still exist in nearly every office in every city throughout our state and country.
 In the last year, the most powerful movement seen throughout our nation has been one based on survivors of sexual violence.

 I am running to represent women of Eau Claire and Wisconsin to put an end to these injustices.
 In my 27 years of Eau Claire, I have yet to have a female represent me in the Assembly.
 It’s time for that to change.
 I am proud to announce the endorsements of the following strong women and pledge to continue the fight once elected as your State Representative for the 91st Assembly.